DataDog/documentation/content/en/agent/guide/container-images-for-docker-environments.md

 ## Overview

-If you are using Docker, there are several container images available through GCR, and ECR that you may want to use within your environment:
+If you are using Docker, there are several container images available through GCR and ECR that you may want to use within your environment:

 {{< tabs >}}
 {{% tab "GCR" %}}